 Please keep in mind that the crew is not responsible for the care and feeding of your dog.
 However, on request they may be able to find out what pet supplies can be purchased locally, what activities and points of interest are pet-friendly and what attractions offer kennels for vacationing dogs.

-Advance planning will insure smooth sailing for everyone in your charter party; you, your dog and your crew.
+Advance planning will ensure smooth sailing for everyone in your charter party; you, your dog, and your crew.

 - Rubicon, St. Francis 44, 6 Guests, Bahamas

 Mate Bella on Swish swims with dolphin pal!

 Pet-friendly superyachts are available worldwide.